-Lincoln dates back to Iron age when settlers dwelled down by the Brayford waterfront.
+Lincoln dates back to the Iron Age when settlers dwelled down by the Brayford waterfront.
 Back then it was named Lindon and this is where the name Lincoln is thought to have derived from.
-Notably next came the romans and they left their mark in many places, some of which can still be seen today.
+Notably next came the Romans and they left their mark in many places, some of which can still be seen today.
 The first cathedral was built back in 1092.
 To find out more about the long history of Lincoln please follow this link.

 Top 12 Things to Do in Lincoln

 Let’s start where Lincoln first started, down by the waterfront.
 Here you will find a couple of the main hotels, plus a large Odeon cinema and a choice of chain restaurants.
 The Odeon has a kids club at the weekend and school holidays where you can go and see a film for just £2.50 each (some films are charged a little more).

 #2 – Brayford Belle